 With the second river table being larger then the first one it came with its own challenges and learning experiences.
 With courage, persistence and beginners luck I was able to successfully achieve great results.
 I also improved on my epoxy finishing skills which ultimately complemented the wood grain.
 In the end, the second river table came out beautifully at 2 inches thick and over 4 feet long.
 My wife loved it so much we decided to keep it, and we have it to this day

 With two river tables built I discovered my passion for this type of work, and began my journey of river table building.
 I experimented with various products, learning a little more with every build.
 I continued to watch YouTube videos and connect with other successful woodworkers and professionals in my community.
 I was intent to better my understanding of epoxy river tables.
 I had discovered a craft that I enjoyed and that truly brought me peace and a new sense of purpose.
 With that being said, I didn’t become successful without the support of my community, friends and loved ones.
-I’m extremely grateful that I can pursue my passion in woodworking through epoxy river tables.
+I’m extremely grateful that I can pursue my passion in woodworking through epoxy river tables and art.